ska-telescope/ska-ost-osd-ui/README.md

 # SKA OSO SHIFT LOG TOOL UI

 This project is the User Interface for the SHIFT LOG TOOL.
-The Shift Log Tool (OET) is envisioned as both an “on-line” tool, used in real-time by the operators at the two telescope sites, and as an “off-line” tool, used at any of the three SKA sites.
+The Shift Log Tool (OSD) is envisioned as both an “on-line” tool, used in real-time by the operators at the two telescope sites, and as an “off-line” tool, used at any of the three SKA sites.
 Its intention is to collate and then provide access to a record of the major events occurring during an operator’s shift.

 ## Quickstart